nic547/TauStellwerk/README.md

 Right now this is all very experimental.
 I will almost certainly make major changes as far as hardware is concerned and abbandon any older hardware revisions until I state the opposite.

 ## Important Notes
 - This is just a hobbyist's project.
 I guarantee absolutely nothing.
-- Do not make the server accessible to a public network.
-Neither the Webserver (Kestrel) nor PiStellwerk itself is made with that in mind.
+- Restrict network access to the server.
+Do not use a public Wi-Fi and do not make the server accessible from the internet.
+The system isn't ready for the scale and sophistication of attacks any public system has to withstand.

 ## Planned Features
 - 2.5A nominal current per booster